Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: The Selection of and Sensing Performance Analysis

 \subsubsection{SNR performance}

-An important performance metric is the SNR of radar estimation.
-We take the channel information matrix in scenario 1 as the scenario of SNR performance analysis, and the channel information matrix in other scenarios can be analyzed in the same way using the following procedures.
+An important performance metric is the SNR of radar estimation~\cite{WeiRS}.
+We take the channel information matrix in scenario 1 as the scenario of SNR performance analysis, and the channel information matrix in other scenarios can be similarly analyzed using the following procedures.

 The SNR gain with JCMSA processing has three contributions: the gain generated by DFT or IDFT processing, the gain generated by FISTA processing, and the gain generated by non-coherent accumulation.
 Given that the gain from FISTA processing is related to the regularisation parameter and the Lipschitz constant \cite{beck2009fast}, which is adjusted according to the optimization model and the practical SNR situation.
 We assume that the gain produced by FISTA processing is $\varpi \ (\varpi \ge 0)$.